duneanalytics/docs/docs/query/writing-efficient-queries-rework.md

   <em>Schematic view of a parquet file</em>
 </p>

-An easier way to visualize this is a schematic view of a table and its column.
-Please note that is a simplified view, usually there are hundredes or thousands of rows in a row group and hundreds of row groups in a parquet file.

 What's important to understand here is that the traditional index structure of a database is not needed in DuneSQL.
 Instead, the ``min/max`` values of each column are used to efficiently skip entire parquet files or row groups within files while scanning through a table, provided that the column contains values that are not random and can be ordered.
-This is a key difference between DuneSQL and traditional databases.
+This is a key difference between DuneSQL and e.g. Snowflake.

 If you query a table in DuneSQL, the system will access the data in the following order: